CardanoSharp/cardanosharp-wallet/README.md

 ## Minting Transaction

 Before we can mint a token, we need to create a policy.

+> If you would like to read more about policy scripts, please read this article on [Simple Scripts](https://github.com/input-output-hk/cardano-node/blob/master/doc/reference/simple-scripts.md).

 ```cs
 // Generate a Key Pair for your new Policy